 On dream collabs

-In the Q&A portion of the talk, an audience member asked Miranda if he would collaborate with fellow Latino writer Junot Díaz, who at the festival last weekend.
+In the Q&A portion of the talk, an audience member asked Miranda if he would collaborate with fellow Latino writer Junot Díaz, who also spoke at the festival last weekend.
 He seemed game.
 “If Junot ever had an idea for a musical, I hope he would come to me first,” he said.
 “But, barring that, I’m not going to tell him how to write his books.
 He’s a genius.”
 How about it?
 The Brief Wondrous Life of Oscar Wao: The Musical — err, okay, maybe not that.

 Update: After his panel, Miranda sent out some tweets to clarify that he merely wants to film Hamilton.